LewisJones2021/Svelte-first-website/README.md

-# Svelte-first-website
+My first Svelte website.

-Practising using the Svelte framework to create a website.
+Practising using the Svelte framework to create a website, and to implemt interactive features with JavaScript.

+...more to come!